zer0-os/zChain/terraform/README.md

 # Simulator

 zChain nodes simulator using [terraform](https://www.terraform.io/) (infrastructure as code).
+Programmatically spawning n nodes in cloud that automatically find one another and connect.
 You can use the simlator to automate deployment of zchain nodes (using terraform) on multiple aws ec2's.
 AWS Regions are currently limited to `us-east-1` & `us-east-2`.
 Please follow the set up instructions before running the simulator.

 *Please **note** that this guide (and simulator) is more focused towards devs (tested on linux & macOS)*